Pros / This induction hot plate has a panel lock for safety.

-Verdict / Sunpentown’s induction hot plate offers the fastest heating time of any hot plate on our lineup.
-It also does very well at heating foods slowly and gently at its lowest setting.
+Verdict / Sunpentown’s induction hot plate offers one of the fastest heating times of any hot plate on our lineup.
+It also does a good job of heating foods slowly and gently at its lowest setting.

 Sunpentown’s SR-1884SS creates heat faster than almost any other hot plate that we tested, but it can also heat food slowly and delicately on lower settings, if needed.
 It includes 13 heat settings, so there’s very little guesswork on your end – you can set the temperature of your pot or pan to be anything from 100 to 390 degrees Fahrenheit.
 This SPT unit easily earned the Top Ten Reviews Silver Award because it scores so well in our tests and includes features that most others do not.

 - Browning Score

 Water in a stainless-steel pot came to a full rolling boil very quickly on the SPT induction cooktop.
 When we turned the single-burner hot plate to the highest setting, it boiled water in about four minutes.
 On the flip side, the Sunpentown induction hot plate set on its lowest setting barely emitted heat, slowly bringing water to a simmer in a double boiler to melt chocolate.
 The countertop hot plate unit performs these dual functions – warming and cooking – very well.
 The lowest settings don’t actually offer constant heat, but rather the plate regulates heat in the same way traditional electric hot plates do by heating for a short period of time and then cycling off for a few seconds and then repeating the process.